ga-dc/wdi17/homework-policy.md

 Unless otherwise directed, each assignment should be forked and cloned from a `ga-wdi-exercises` repository, and submitted as a pull request to the original `ga-wdi-exercises` repository from your fork.
 For more information on pull requests, see below.

+**Plagiarized homework will not be accepted.** Concerned about what is considered plagiarism?
+Consult an instructor.

 **Homework is graded only on meaningful progress**.
 That is: that you made an effort to complete it, regardless of whether you were successful.

-**Plagiarized homework will not be accepted.** Concerned about what is considered plagiarism?
-Consult an instructor.

-Assignments are graded on whether or not you seem to have made a meaningful effort to do them.
-There are three possible grades for each assignment...
+There are three possible grades for each assignment:
 - **Complete:** something was turned in, and meaningful effort was made.
 - **Incomplete:** something was turned in, but meaningful effort was not made: the submission is blank, or it was blatantly copied wholesale from somewhere.
 - **Missing:** nothing was turned in.

-**We rely on homework to know where you're at.** It's very much to your advantage to turn in your homework the day it's assigned, even if -- *especially* if -- you're not able to finish it.
-Then we can address concerns before the unit continues and keep you from falling behind.
-We provide this flexibility to account for extenuating circumstances.
+**We rely on homework to know where you're at.** It's very much to your advantage to begin your homework the day it's assigned.
+Any problems can be addressed before the unit continues, preventing you from falling behind.

+### Feedback

-**Feedback will not be given on assignments by an instructor unless you specifically request it.** Requests for feedback, however, are encouraged.
-[See below for more details](#in-order-to-get-feedback-on-your-assignment).
+**Feedback will only be given in response to specific questions.** Requests for feedback, however, are encouraged (see below).

+When submitting your pull request or issue, please ask specific and targeted question in the form:

+1. I wanted...
+2. I tried...
+3. I expected...
+4. I got...

+For example:

+> I wanted to double the input number.
+I tried `var doubled = userInput * 2`.
+I expected the value to be twice the input number but instead got `NaN`.
+What is causing this?

 ## What to include with your submission